 Courses completed within seven years of the student's re-admission will be applied towards the completion of the selected degree program.
-Courses completed before this time will be evaluated by the Registrar and the department/school chair to determine if they are applicable.
-In courses where substantive content changes have been made, the student may be required to repeat a previously-completed course.
+Courses completed before this time will be evaluated by the Registrar and the department chair/school dean to determine if they are applicable.
+In courses where substantive content changes have been made, the student may be required to repeat a previouslycompleted course.

 If program offerings have changed to such an extent that it is impossible to complete the program as outlined in the designated Academic Calendar, the student must submit a Program Exception Request to the Registrar.
 This application will outline a proposed program of study and will indicate how it fulfils the intention of the original program.
-It must be supported by the student's advisor, department/school chair, the Registrar, and Academic Committee.
+It must be supported by the student's advisor, department chair/school dean, the Registrar, and Academic Committee.